Quantum Universality in Composite Systems: A Trichotomy of Clifford Resources: Case II: Prime-power Dimensions

 \subsection{Reducibility and Orbit Decomposition}

 In Sec.~\ref{sec:prime}, we established that the irreducibility of the Clifford group's action is equivalent to the transitivity of the $\SL(2, \mathbb{Z}/d\mathbb{Z})$ group on the Pauli indices (Lemma~\ref{lem:orbit_correspondence}).
-While the prime case ($d=p$) guarantees transitivity, the prime power case ($d=p^m$, $m \ge 2$) introduces structural modifications due to the existence of non-trivial ideals in the ring $\mathbb{Z}/{p^m}\mathbb{Z}$.
+While the prime case ($d=p$) guarantees transitivity, the prime-power case ($d=p^m$, $m \ge 2$) introduces structural modifications due to the existence of non-trivial ideals in the ring $\mathbb{Z}/{p^m}\mathbb{Z}$.

 Applying the machinery established in Lemma~\ref{lem:orbit_correspondence} and Lemma~\ref{lem:orbit_classification}, we identify that the action of $\SL(2, \mathbb{Z}_{p^m})$ preserves the valuation of the index vector.
 Specifically, the greatest common divisor, $\gcd(u, v, p^m)$, is an invariant of the $\SL(2, \mathbb{Z}_{p^m})$ action.
 Consequently, the set of Pauli indices partitions into $m$ distinct orbits.